Rex Express lovo

 Melbourne, Victoria

-Big Esso (an expression in the Torres Strait Islands meaning the ‘biggest thank you’ is owned by CEO Nornie Bero from the Komet Tribe of the Meriam people in the Torres Straits, and it puts Indigenous food and culture onto the plates of Melbourne foodies in the form of shared plates.
-Located in the heart of Federation Square, Big Esso is 100 per cent Indigenous-owned and prides itself on inclusivity and sustainability.
+Big Esso (an expression in the Torres Strait Islands meaning the ‘biggest thank you’) is owned by Nornie Bero from the Komet Tribe of the Meriam people in the Torres Straits.
+This 100 per cent Indigenous-owned restaurant offers shared plates celebrating traditional ingredients.
+Located in the heart of Federation Square, Big Esso prides itself on inclusivity and sustainability.
 Indulge in native delicacies such as Usar (kangaroo) tartare or Kami (emu) steak while sipping a green ant-tini and admiring the range of colourful artworks by Aboriginal and Torres Strait Islander artists.
 To raise the bar on experiential dining, you can book a tailored presentation that walks you through each course, explaining the ingredients and cooking techniques.

 Try the tasty Mundya (Blackfish) tacos at Mirritya Mundya, one of the best Indigenous restaurants in Australia.
 Image: Mirritya Mundya.